 A little alcohol increases androgens.
 Too much and it’ll tank them.

-A single night of moderate (one serving for women, two servings for men) increases testosterone.
+A single night of moderate drinking (one serving for women, two servings for men) increases testosterone.
 But if you drink more on a single night, or drink more often, you’ll likely lower your hormone production.

 Chronic drinking also raises cortisol, which can be a double-whammy for women.